apache/cassandra-java-driver/changelog/README.md

 ### 2.2.0-rc4 (in progress)

+- [improvement] Warn if a custom codec collides with an existing one (JAVA-934)

 Merged from 2.0 branch:

 - [improvement] Log streamid at the trace level on sending request and receiving response (JAVA-718)